 1. Death Railway Bridge

-The Death Railway Bridge or Bridge on the River Kwai is one of the most famous places to visit in Kanchanaburi.
+The Death Railway Bridge or Bridge on the River Kwai is one of the most famous places to visit in Kanchanaburi, Thailand.
 It has often been referenced in films and literature.
 The landmark was constructed by the Dutch, American, and British prisoners of war captured during WWII.
 It is named so since numerous men died while the bridge was being constructed.
 The Japanese supervised this project with the hope that the rail connection could aid their soldiers fighting in Burma.
 Tourists can cover sections of the bridge on foot or by rail and collect trinkets from the local markets around the area.

-2. Hellfire Pass and Memorial Museum
+2. Hellfire Pass And Memorial Museum

 The Hellfire Pass constitutes a stretch of the 500-meter long path carved through rock.
 Nearly 1000 POWs dug their way by hand to lay Hellfire Pass.
 During the 12-week digging period, 70% of the POWs died in deplorable conditions.
 Grab an audio headset narrating the history of the Hellfire Pass and relive the angst of the forced laborers.
 The Memorial Museum retells their story through the medium of tools, photographs, and artifacts.
 The Hellfire Pass and Memorial Museum are maintained by the Australian Government.